danielkorte/QueueSlider/README.md

 ## Default Settings

 ```
+alignMode: 'center',    // Use center, left, or right to align the slideshow
 fade: 0.3,              // Opacity of images not being viewed, use -1 to disable
 transitionSpeed: 700,   // in milliseconds, speed for fade and slide motion
 speed: 7000,            // in milliseconds, use 0 to disable slideshow